lorenmt/vsl/README.md

 The source codes are fully commented.
 For any more details please look over the paper and source code.

-Normally, training VSL from scratch requires 2 days on ModelNet in a fast computer, and requires 10-20 minutes on separtely-trained image reconstruction experiment.
+Normally, training VSL from scratch requires 2 days on ModelNet in a fast computer, and requires 20-40 minutes on separately-trained image reconstruction experiment.

 ## Citation
-If you found this work is useful for your research, please consiering cite:
+If you found this work is useful for your research, please considering cite:

 ```
 @article{liu2017learning,